 Instagram Shopping also makes it easy to tag certain products and direct consumers to an eCommerce shop.
 Finally, the platform’s Branded Content Tools allow for easy disclosure of collaborations, in accordance with guidelines set out by different government agencies.

 Youtube has long been a haven for beauty influencers.
-Some of the biggest names in the industry, like James Charles, Yuya or Jeffree Star, grew to fame on Youtube.
+Some of the biggest names in the industry, like Nikki Tutorials, Yuya, James Charles, or Jeffree Star, grew to fame on Youtube.
 Youtube is a highly visual platform that lends itself perfectly to tutorials, which are one of the foundation stones of influencer content within the beauty sector.

 But, Youtube doesn’t have a built in “paid partnership” feature like Instagram.
 So when working with influencers, make sure they properly disclose the collaboration in the description of their video.
 And while Youtube doesn’t have the same built-in shopping feature as Instagram, influencers can also drop those links in the description.

 Finally, don't discount other networks when planning your beauty brand's influencer campaign.
 TikTok has emerged as a leader in video content, and its creators have adapted their content to its short-form content.
 The network also plans to introduce a shopping feature, a la Instagram.
 This will make it easier for consumers to shop their favorite products directly from creators' looks.

 Deciding on your goal is one of the most important steps in the campaign definition stage.
 Here are a few goals that are common in influencer campaigns for beauty.

 Branding is the building of a brand’s reputation among, in this case, social media users.
 It’s the first level of the traditional marketing funnel, and a necessity to convert users into customers.
 After all, people can’t buy your products if they don’t know about them!